-2.16 Materials and supplies
+2.14 Materials and supplies

-Materials and supplies are stated at the lower of cost and net realisable value.
+Materials and supplies are stated at the lower of cost and net realizable value.
 Cost is determined using the weighted average method.
-Materials and supplies are charged as fuel costs and repair and maintenance expenses when consumed, or capitalised to fixed assets when the items are installed with the related fixed assets, whichever is appropriate.
+Materials and supplies are charged as fuel costs and repair and maintenance expenses when consumed.
 The cost of materials and supplies may not be recoverable if they are damaged, become wholly or partially obsolete, or if their selling prices have declined due to various reasons.
-When such circumstances happen, cost of materials and supplies is written to net realisable value, which is the estimated selling price less applicable variable expenses.
+When such circumstances happen, cost of materials and supplies is written to net realizable value, which is the estimated selling price less applicable variable expenses.

-2.17 Trade and other receivables
+2.15 Trade and other receivables